 The financial manager is traditionally perceived as a buyer of capital.
-He negotiates with a variety of investors - bankers, shareholders, bond investors - to obtain funds at the lowest possible cost.
+He negotiates with a variety of investors-bankers, shareholders, long-term lenders-to obtain funds at the lowest possible cost.

 Transactions that take place on the capital markets are made up of the following elements: